brarnaudovski/mentorship/rails/final_challange.md

 By using the nested form, you'll need to prevent empty records, and an option to remove instructions or ingredients.

+Do not use third party libraries for the nested form implementation.

 ---

 ## Scoring